skipster2k2/nurse-tutor/content/services/international_nurses.md

 All clients who book in-person training receive free OSCE study books and study resources.

+{{% title5 "In person package" %}}

+- 21 hours or 3 days starting at **£575**
+- One to one
+- Hands on practical training with feedback
+- Can be taken together of split into single days.
+- Includes all clinical equipment use
+- Access to 4 OSCE study books and videos
+- Study plans
+- Free online or in person 2 hr resit if needed.
+- On going what's app or email support
-Situated on the stunning Devon coast enjoy some time visiting the local area.
-Local accommodation is available from £30 a night.
+- Local accommodation is available at £30 a night.

+---
 {{% title4 "Online training" %}}

 Online training can be a great alternative if you are unable to travel or take extensive time of work to visit in-person training centres.